 The rest of the effects enable you to tweak the sound even more to your liking.
 All effects also have panning, solo, and mute buttons.
 Lastly, you have the dry slider to mix with the effected sound.
 It sounds a bit confusing if you don’t have the interface in front of you, but it is actually very intuitive and fun to create roars and growls this way.

 Something I noticed about Voxpat, is how used I am to the sleek interface design of most libraries.
 In comparison, Voxpat software looks rather bare-bones, and I’m not sure if that is intentional or if I like it at all.
 Nice, fancy, colorful interfaces, might or might not be distracting, but they are also fun and engaging.
 I wish they had done a little more in this department.

 That being said.
 Work-flow is the key and Voxpat certainly makes your life a lot easier with its straightforward approach.
-One thing I really like are the numbers above each effect which open up additional settings for the desired effect.
+One thing I really like is the numbers above each effect which open up additional settings for the desired effect.
 You can access them by clicking on them or by tapping one of the numbers on your keyboard (1 – 0).

 The Main Features

-- 2 Microphone with HPF available.
+- 2 Microphones with HPF are available.

-- Multi Player.
+- Multi-Player.
 Play up to 4 audio files simultaneously.
 Playback speed.
 Pitch.
 Loop mode.

 - Virtual Instrument Player.
 Play any VST/AU instrument.

-- Input depending mode – Activate or deactivate any voice effect depending the input level.
+- Input depending mode – Activate or deactivate any voice effect depending on the input level.
 It allows creating more dynamic sounds by activating outputs only when the input level is above the selected threshold for each voice effect.